 According to professor Paul Robertson, we can remain contactable as the music continues to the end of our lives.

 The auditory brain system is the first developed system by 16 weeks in pregnancy.
-It means that a fetus is musically receptive even a long before its birth.
+It means that a foetus is musically receptive even long before its birth.
 So, it becomes a first in and lasts out case regarding dementia-associated memory breakdown.

 In the UK, many music students and experienced musicians continue their practical experience by visiting the care homes as a part of their learning.
 Musical memory, musical emotion, and musical perception can stay long even after all other memories are lost.
-For any patient who is suffering from Parkinson’s disease, music therapy is helpful for the fluent motor response as dancing.
-In dementia, music can improve behaviour, mood, and cognitive functioning.
-Unlike Parkinson’s disease, these improvements in dementia can stay longer even when the music stops.
+In dementia, music can help support behaviour, mood, and cognitive functioning.
+These improvements can remain even when the music stops.

 Listening to any preferred or familiar music can elicit happy and pleasurable responses as moving, dancing, or smiling.
-These responses are even present when general communication is lost.
-From the point of physiological aspects, music therapy can increase the hormonal levels and heart rate in patients suffering from impairment of cognition.
+These responses are even sometimes present when general communication is lost.
+From physiological aspects, music therapy can increase the hormonal levels and heart rate in people impacted by impaired cognition.
 Furthermore, musical instruments can even delay the risk of cognitive decline in the future.
 The risk of dementia also lowers by staying in touch with music and sounds.
-Thus, music therapy is a necessity for patients with dementia.

-According to the results of some studies, music therapy shows improvement in general cognition of the patient (by MMSE score evaluation), executive functioning, and attention.
-Singing can help the patients to evoke their remote memories by recollecting the names of their children and friends.
-We can also ask them to recall the immediate-short stories happening in their lives.
+According to the results of some studies, music therapy shows improvement in general cognition of the individual's (by MMSE score evaluation) executive functioning, and attention.
+Singing can help the people to evoke their remote memories by recollecting the names of their children and friends.
+One can also ask them to recall the immediate-short stories happening in their lives.

 Craig, J. (2014).
 Music therapy to reduce agitation in dementia.
 Nursing times, 110(32-33), 12-15.